Spend a few hours and discover the incredible legacy of an ancient people at Montezuma Castle National Monument.

-The Junior Ranger program at Montezuma Castle National Monument is full of fun activites which help you be more aware of their surroundings and the relationship of the environment to the prehistoric people who lived here over 800 years ago!
+The Junior Ranger program at Montezuma Castle National Monument is full of fun activities which help kids learn.
+Through this, they can be more aware of their surroundings, as well as the relationship of the environment to the prehistoric people who lived here over 800 years ago!

 Completing the activity takes some time but the rewards are tremendous.
 Junior Rangers earn a shiny badge and certificate!